 There’s a problem that crops up pretty regularly when it’s wet outside.
 I hope that you horse hasn’t had it.
 It’s called “scratches.”
 Or mud fever.
 Or greasy heel.
 Or dew poisoning.
 Or “grapes.”
 They’re colorful names for infection and inflammation of the skin of the horse’s pastern region.
 Inflammation of anything is called an “-itis,” and the Greek prefix for skin is “derma.”
 Hence, the less colloquial (and less colorful) name, but somewhat more descriptive name – pastern dermatitis.

 But the fact that there are many names for this condition sort of obscures the fact that there can be any one – or more – of many underlying causes.
-So, if you’re horse is unfortunate enough to get this annoying condition, it’s important that you take aggressive and immediate action.
+So, if you’re horse is unfortunate enough to get this annoying condition, it’s important that you take immediate action.

 Skin is the largest organ in the horse’s body.
 I think it’s a very underrated and underappreciated organ.
 So did the late, great, Allen Sherman, and he even wrote a song about it.